-It was once a Milwaukee tradition.
-Every Friday afternoon during the summer, Milwaukee families packed up their cars, jammed the kids into the backseat, and left their bungalows and duplexes behind, heading out of the city to private cottages and small fishing resorts, to spend weekends and two-week vacations on blue, spring-fed Wisconsin lakes.
+It was a long-standing Wisconsin tradition.
+Every Friday afternoon during the summer, families packed up their cars, jammed the kids into the backseat, and left their southeastern Wisconsin homes behind, heading out of the city to private cottages and small fishing resorts to spend time on blue, spring-fed Wisconsin lakes.

-This Milwaukee tradition was enabled by good-paying union jobs when the city was a regional manufacturing center.
+This tradition was enabled by good-paying union jobs when the southeastern Wisconsin was a regional manufacturing center.
 With succeeding generations, the cottages became more upscale, and Pabst and Schlitz and swarms of shrieking kids were replaced by middle-aged wine-tasting parties.

 This is the story in the part of Wisconsin known as the Central Sands, a six-county area where lakes and streams are literally disappearing.

 Nowhere are the consequences of the Republican party’s near-demented passion for deregulation more evident.
 Nowhere is it more evident what deregulation really means: the big money wins, and the rights of the individual taxpayer are ignored, simply waved away.

 How the Lake-Water Draw-Down Works

 A responsible state government would be concerned about the lake-water draw-down in the Sand Counties.
 Because this is not a natural process.
 It’s the result of massive wells – wells with a capacity of 100,000 gallons per day – drilled deep into the aquifers to irrigate large farming operations.

 For the Walker administration and the Republicans in both houses of Wisconsin’s legislature, the squandering of a vital piece of Wisconsin’s natural heritage is an opportunity to further their allegiance to the big-money donors who fill campaign coffers and whose voices are always listened to, even when they’re lying through their teeth.